dr-ni/aec_cmdline/README.md

 # aec_cmdline
 A simple aec (acoustic echo-cancelling) commandline tool based on speexdsp.

-## DESCRIPTION
+## Description

 This tool handles incomming and outgoing audio and can be easily used with files or pipes.
 The tool is reading a stereo track, holding the local recording on the left and the parasitic echo-reference signal on the right.
-The required raw stereo input-track is being supplied from a loopback device as described in https://github.com/SaneBow/alsa-aec.git
+The required raw stereo input-track is being supplied from a loopback device as described in https://github.com/SaneBow/alsa-aec.git.

+## Requirements

+The speexdsp-dev package must be installed with your package manager or by building and installing from source, e.g. from https://github.com/xiph/speexdsp.git.
-The kernel module snd-aloop is required and can be loaded by:
+The kernel module snd-aloop is required and can be loaded by following command:

 ```
 sudo modprobe snd-aloop